-Trump cancels meeting Putin as he heads to G20 summit
+Trump cancels meeting with Putin as he heads to G-20 summit

 "I don't know that he's going to be there," Trump said last week.
 "But if he is, I would."

-MBS arrived in Argentina on Wednesday and on Tuesday White House press secretary Sarah Sanders said, "I wouldn't say that we've ruled out any interaction."
+The crown prince arrived in Argentina on Wednesday and on Tuesday White House press secretary Sarah Sanders said, "I wouldn't say that we've ruled out any interaction."

 Taking office on an "America First" platform, Trump has long had an uneasy relationship with his position on the world stage and has largely eschewed taking on a moral leadership role.
 Instead he has tailored his portfolio to promote American interests and to sow disruption.
-He has slapped tariffs on the European Union, pulled the U.S. out of the landmark Paris Climate Accord and the Iran nuclear deal.
+He has slapped tariffs on the European Union and pulled the U.S. out of the landmark Paris Climate Accord and the Iran nuclear deal.
 Trump also has suggested he might be willing to pull the U.S. out of NATO if member counties don't significantly boost their defense spending.